 4) Be Mindful Of What You Eat

 December is a great month to eat fatty and sugary foods.
 However, highly refined carbs and sugar won’t really help with your winter blues.
 Instead, it will only make them worse.
-Sure, it feels good to eat those foods, but right after you finish, your blood sugar levels spike and then they come crashing down.
+Sure, it feels good to eat those foods, but right after you finish, your blood sugar levels spike, and then they come crashing down.
 This can leave you feeling cranky and overall irritated.

 Instead, opt for better comfort foods.
 Consider eating comfort foods that can double as healthy pick-me-ups.
 Your best bet is foods high in mood-boosting like omega-3 fatty acids and high-quality carbs.
 Whole grains and vegetables are packed with these, but they aren’t very delicious.

 However, with a little creativity, you can turn even the bleakest of oatmeals into delicious feasts.
-Add a little jam, fresh fruits or peanut butter on top and you will love your oatmeal.
+Add a little jam, fresh fruits, or peanut butter on top and you will love your oatmeal.

 Of course, there are other foods you can eat besides oatmeal.
-The idea is to eat foods rich in fiber and whole grain.
+The idea is to eat foods rich in fiber and whole grains.
 This will increase your serotonin – a brain hormone that makes you feel good.

 5) Resist The Urge To Stay Indoors